 Always add dark colours to light as you will need less pigment.
 It takes a lot of a light colour to make a difference to a dark colour, but only a touch of a dark colour to change a light colour.
 See my Calligraphy Clip about this paint to find out an easy way to reproduce mixed colours.
 It is important to mix up all the paint before using it.
 On the right there is clearly some red still unmixed and this could change the colour in the pen when using.

 I never wash up palettes or throw paint away.
 Using crucibles, I simply pop on the lid and leave them.
-When I want to use that colour again, I add water drop by drop until the paint has softened and then use a brush and more water to mix to the consistency of thin, runny cream.
+When I want to use that colour again, I add water drop by drop until the paint has softened and then use a brush to gently stir and add more drops of water with the ink dropper to mix to the consistency of thin, runny cream.

 The same applies with paint palettes; I don’t wash them either, and, as they’re used by students on my courses, they often have quite a mix of paints on them.
 I love these porcelain palettes with many tiny wells which are ideal for the small amounts of pigment used for miniature painting.
 They also come with a lid which provides another surface for mixing, but you do have to let the paint on the lid dry before putting it over the welled part of the palette.
 I forgot this once – oops!.